otype/emacs.d/README.md

 $ nano -w ~/.emacs.d/init.el
 ```

-2. **Start Emacs.** Emacs will auto-install all dependencies.
+3. **Start Emacs.** Emacs will auto-install all dependencies.

 ```console
 $ emacs
 ```

-Once finished, you should have a working Emacs configuration.
+Once finished, you have a working Emacs configuration.